 The taxation expense represents the aggregate amount of current and deferred tax recognised in the reporting period.
 Tax is recognised in profit or loss, except to the extent that it relates to items recognised in other comprehensive income or directly in equity.
-In this case, tax is recognised in other comprehensive income or directly in equity, respectively.
+In this case, tax is recognised in other comprehensive income or directly.